JeffHing/angular-width-query/README.md

 ## Example

-The easist way to understand AngularWidthQuery is to walk through a quick example of creating a fluid layout consisting of 6 equally sized sections.
+The easiest way to understand AngularWidthQuery is to walk through a quick example of creating a fluid layout consisting of 6 equally sized sections.
 At small width, the sections are stacked.
 At medium width, the sections are arranged in two columns.
 At large width,